nais/doc/docs/nais-application/oci-migration.md

 ## Why migrate?

-GHCR serves as a container registry hosted by GitHub, but it has certain limitations, such as imposing strict rate limits on the number of requests.
+GHCR serves as a OCI registry hosted by GitHub, but it has certain limitations, such as imposing strict rate limits on the number of requests.
 We've encountered challenges with these rate limits, particularly when upgrading a cluster or restoring from a backup.
 In such instances, we've had to patiently wait for the rate limits to reset before deploying / restoring our applications.

-On the other hand, GAR is a container registry hosted by Google, and we find it to be a more favorable solution for our needs.
+On the other hand, GAR is a OCI registry hosted by Google, and we find it to be a more favorable solution for our needs.
 Additionally, as we transition to the cloud, the seamless integration with the Google Cloud Platform further enhances its appeal as a beneficial option for our operations.